AXErunners/axe/doc/developer-notes.md

   RPCs whose behavior does *not* depend on the current chainstate may omit this call.

-  - *Rationale*: In previous versions of Dash Core, the wallet was always in-sync with the chainstate (by virtue of them all being updated in the same cs_main lock).
+  - *Rationale*: In previous versions of Axe Core, the wallet was always in-sync with the chainstate (by virtue of them all being updated in the same cs_main lock).
 In order to maintain the behavior that wallet RPCs return results as of at least the highest best-known block an RPC